Home » Recipes » Side Dish Recipes » Copycat KFC Coleslaw

 • Add the salt and pepper, then stir the mix again.
 Taste and adjust the seasonings if necessary.

-• Cover and refrigerate the coleslaw until ready to serve.
+• Cover and refrigerate the coleslaw for at least two hours before serving.

 • When ready to serve, give the coleslaw another good stir.
 If there seems to be excess dressing, drain it off before serving.